electricbookworks/electric-book-workflow/guide/text/15-images.md

 Check out [Adobe's guidance on saving SVGs](https://helpx.adobe.com/illustrator/using/saving-artwork.html#save_in_svg_format).

-If you SVG files seem big, [read up on optimising SVGs](http://stackoverflow.com/a/7068651/1781075), and/or (if you're comfortable using Python scripts) run your SVGs through [Scour](http://codedread.com/scour/).
+If your SVG files seem big, [read up on optimising SVGs](http://stackoverflow.com/a/7068651/1781075), and/or (if you're comfortable using Python scripts) run your SVGs through [Scour](http://codedread.com/scour/).

 ### Resolution

 *	For SVG images, the editor you use will determine underlying resolution.
 Illustrator uses 72dpi, and Inkscape 90dpi.
 We favour and assume 90dpi, but can rescale SVG images with  our stylesheets just in case.
 *	For JPGs, we often use 200dpi and image quality of 80 ('very high' in Adobe presets).
 This allows for reasonable print quality while keeping file sizes sensible for web delivery.
 The higher resolution also allows ebook users to zoom in for more detail.
-This saves having to create different images for eahc image set.
+This saves having to create different images for each image set.
 However, it is best practice to create separate image sets, with higher quality for `print-pdf`.
 *	To get a 200dpi JPG that is 115 mm wide, the image must be 906 pixels wide.
 (115mm is 4.53 inches, which contains 906 pixels at 200 pixels per inch, aka 200 dpi.)
 *	Try to keep non-`print-pdf` JPG file sizes below 127KB: [Amazon Kindle may automatically downsample images above that](http://authoradventures.blogspot.com/2014/02/image-size-limit-increased-in-kindle.html), and it's better if you control the downsampling for quality than let their servers do it.
 However, for raster-only images (e.g. x-rays or photos) if a larger size is required for acceptable print quality then larger is fine.